-Exposing yourself to new experiences, ideas and information will energize your ambition for personal growth and improvement.
+Exposing yourself to new experiences, new ideas and new information will energize your ambition for personal growth and improvement.
 Teachable people take advantage of these opportunities.
 Being a lifetime learner helps you avoid mental stagnation.

 One of the true benefits of eLearning is that a plethora of detailed and concentrated, subject-focused material can be obtained in just a few clicks.
 Whether it is through a local library, internal company communications, online learning or as part of a course of study at a place of higher education.

-For example, if the listener is hearing a reassuring tone in the voice-over while watching a training video, they are more likely to remember the material and demonstrate that retention immediately in their job performance.
+For example, if the listener is hearing a reassuring tone in the voice-over while watching a training video, they are more likely to remember the material and immediately demonstrate that retention in their job performance.

-Do yourself and your organization a favor, invest the time and effort in vetting for a qualified and experienced voiceover artist.
+Do yourself and your organization a favor, invest the time and effort in vetting a qualified and experienced voiceover artist.
 The right partner for your project will be someone who has an extensive portfolio for your review, testimonials from satisfied clients and handles themselves in a professional manner.